NH-Leukemia Program FACT’s:

 - Leukemia and BMT coordinators work collaboratively to ensure a smooth transition to the NH BMT program.

 2. There were 173 adult and pediatric transplant centers included in the analysis.
-This survival information includes only patients who received their first allogeneic transplant between January 1, 2013 and December 31, 2015 using unrelated or related donors, and who had reported follow-up.
+This survival information includes only patients who received their first allogeneic transplant between January 1, 2017 and December 31, 2019 using unrelated or related donors and who had reported follow-up.
 Specific transplant center information can be found at bethematch.org